 Swollen and painful knees can limit your flexibility and functions.

 Depending on the cause of pain and inflammation, there may be several other symptoms such as redness or difficulty in walking.
 Besides weight, there could be certain diseases as well that can be a reason behind swollen knee and pain.
 The problem like osteoarthritis and bursitis, and other less common, such as Baker’s cyst and reactive arthritis.
-Here under are certain causes that you be the causes behind swollen and painful knees.
+Here under are certain causes behind swollen and painful knees.

 Watch out for any previous knee injury.
 Medically, an injury to bones, ligaments, tendons, cartilage of the knee joint can be the biggest reason behind swollen and painful knees.
 Severe lesions give rise to high blood flows in the knee joint, and this leads to swelling, heat, and stiffness of the knee.